California man pleads not guilty in killing of gay student

 Bernstein, who was gay and Jewish, went missing after he went out with Woodward to a park in Lake Forest, California.
 His body was found days later buried at the park in a shallow grave.

-Prosecutors have said DNA evidence links Woodward to the crime and his cellphone contained troves of anti-gay, anti-Semitic and white hate group materials.

-Woodward picked up Bernstein from his parents’ home and stabbed him nearly 20 times in the face and neck, authorities have said.
+According to authorities, Woodward picked up Bernstein from his parents’ home and stabbed him nearly 20 times in the face and neck.
+DNA evidence links Woodward to the crime and his cellphone contained troves of anti-gay, anti-Semitic and hate group materials, prosecutors have said.

+Authorities submitted as evidence in the case images of a knife, a bloodied sleeping bag and propaganda for Atomwaffen Division, a neo-Nazi group.
+The materials include swastikas and urge violence against gay people.

+Defense attorney Robert Kohler, who argued for $1 million bail, said on Friday that there was no evidence that Woodward posed a threat to anyone, and he hadn’t been able to make his previous bail anyway.

+Bernstein was studying psychology and had been chosen to edit a campus culinary magazine.
+He and Woodward both attended the same high school in Orange County.

-If convicted of first-degree murder and the hate crime allegation, Woodward faces a maximum sentence of life in prison without parole.
+Woodward, who appeared in a shirt and jacket in a caged area of the courtroom, is due back in court Jan.
+25. If convicted of first-degree murder and the hate crime allegation, he faces a maximum sentence of life in prison without parole.